 Temper the yolks, by slowly stirring the warm milk into the yolks, until all the cream has been added and the mixture is well mixed.
 Skim off any bubbles from the surface of the custard.

 Arrange ramekins in a baking pan and ladle the custard into each, leaving 1/4 inch at the top for the glaze.

 Set the baking pan in the oven and pour in enough hot water to come halfway up the ramekins.

 Bake the custards for 30 - 35 minutes, until the tops are set but the custard in the center is still soft to the touch.

 Carefully remove the baking pan from the oven, and lift the ramekins from the hot water.

 Let them cool briefly, and then chill thoroughly in the refrigerator, overnight.

 Sprinkle a tablespoon or so of the powdered sugar over each custard and smooth it gently with the back of a spoon, forming an even layer of sugar that completely covers the surface.

 Using a cooking torch, melt the sugar until it starts to caramelize.

-* if you want to take camping, do not do the sugar coating until you are ready to eat them.
+* if you want to take camping, do not add the sugar coating until you are ready to eat them.
 After baking and chilling, wrap each custard well with foil.
 Then seal in a zip lock container or bag and put in your cooler.
 Before eating proceed with the sugar and caramelizing step.